luizcarloskazuyukifukaya/MavenAutocompleteRelease/README.md

 # Bug fix (FIXED)
 - SQL Statement wrong: " ...WHERE list_name ORDER BY.." should be with WHERE removed.
 - ProductNameInfo.name should be with String.trim() before registering the value.

-# Bug fix (OPEN)
 - When autocomplete is with "a", it does not give any popup with all product name starting with "a", but when typing "b", it does work as expected.
 This is cased somehow in relation to the feature to limit entries for popup.
+This bug has to do with GET request sent without id especified after always hiting "a".

+# Bug fix (OPEN)
 - Local execution for debugging not working (still) [Low priority]

 # Development Version Only